Accessibility percolation in random fitness landscapes: Accessibility percolation on trees

 \section{Accessibility percolation on trees}

-Computing higher moments of $X$ on the directed hypercube is difficult because different paths can merge and diverge multiple times \cite{JK-Hegarty2014}.
+Computing higher moments of $X_{x,y}$ on the directed hypercube is difficult because different paths can merge and diverge multiple times \cite{JK-Hegarty2014}.
 The observation that sequence spaces are nevertheless essentially tree-like for large $L$ has motivated a number of studies of accessibility percolation on trees, where this problem does not arise.

 We begin with a regular rooted $n$-tree of height $h$ \cite{JK-Nowak2013}.
 The tree has $n^h$ leaves and equally many paths of length $h+1$ from the root to one of the leaves.
-The nodes and leaves are labeled by continuous, independent and identically distributed (i.i.d.) random numbers, and therefore the probability for a given path to be accessible is $1/(h+1)!$.
+The nodes and leaves are labelled by continuous, independent and identically distributed (i.i.d.) random numbers, and therefore the probability for a given path to be accessible is $1/(h+1)!$.
 Since the exponential growth of the number of paths cannot compensate the factorial decrease in probability, the usual first moment bound shows that accessible paths do not exist for $h \to \infty$ for any fixed value of $n$.
 One is thus lead to consider trees where the branching number grows with increasing height according to a function $n(h)$.
-The expected number of accessible paths is then
+The expected number of accessible paths is then\footnote{Throughout this section paths are assumed to go from the root to a leaf of the tree.
+The indices $x,y$ of $X$ indicating the start and end point of the paths are therefore omitted.}

 for large $h$, which suggests that the transition to high accessibility occurs for linear functions $n(h) = \lambda h$ with $\lambda > \lambda^\ast \geq 1/e$.
 In \cite{JK-Nowak2013} the upper bound $\lambda^\ast \leq 1$ was obtained using the second moment inequality (\ref{JK-2ndmoment}), and a subsequent refined analysis showed that the lower bound is tight and $\lambda^\ast = 1/e$ exactly \cite{JK-Roberts2013}.
 The linear growth $n \sim h$ corresponds to the geometry of the directed hypercube\footnote{See \cite{JK-Berestycki2016} for a precise way of approximating the directed hypercube by a tree.}, which can be viewed as a directed graph whose vertex degree and diameter are both equal to $L$.
 The fact that trees with linear growth are marginally accessible is thus consistent with the results for the directed hypercube described in Sec.~\ref{JK-Sec:Directed}.